yatso/github-followers/README.md

 >Technical choices: do choices of libraries, architecture etc. seem appropriate for the chosen application?

-I've debated whether I shoud use jQuery or AngularJS for this project.
+I've debated whether I shoud use jQuery (for its lightweight) or AngularJS for this project.
 In the end, I chose AngularJS because

 - **Right tool for the job.** It's built specifically for single page applications.
 - **Scalability.** Besides feature-rich, it's built to scale by helping you break things down to reusable modules, directives/components, and services.